John E Toews

 Student learning goals

-Enhance understanding of the meanings of the texts of Marx and Nietzsche by learning to read and interpret them in their historical contexts
+Enhance understanding of the meanings of the texts of Marx and his heirs by learning to read and interpret them in their historical contexts

-Develop an understanding of the theoretical foundations of the major strands of secular critique of modern western Culture.
+Develop an understanding of the theoretical foundations of a major strand of secular critique of modern western Culture.

 Learn to think historically about thinkers of the past as well as about themselves.

-Learn to think critically and analytically about human freedom and how it is shaped by systems of labor and networks of power.
+Learn to think critically and analytically about human freedom and how it is shaped by systems of labor, forms of exchange, and networks of power.

 General method of instruction